vezel-dev/zig-sdk/README.md

   These macros are passed to the compiler with the `-D` flag.
 Note that this applies to Zig as well, not just C/C++.
 * `CompilerDefines` (`true`, `false`): Enable/disable adding some implicit `DefineConstants` macros that describe the Zig compiler version.
+Defaults to `true`.
 * `PlatformDefines` (`true`, `false`): Enable/disable adding some implicit `DefineConstants` macros that describe the target platform characteristics.
+  Defaults to `true`.
 * `PackageDefines` (`true`, `false`): Enable/disable adding some implicit `DefineConstants` macros that describe the project being built.
+Defaults to `true`.

 #### Language Features